Go Back

 3 Card Poker Rules

-• You must try to beat the dealer's hand by having the highest-ranking hand.
+• The goal is to beat the dealer's hand.

 What Are The Odds of Winning In 3 Card Poker?